No booking fees on the app

 Reading to Guildford train timetable

-The journey from Reading to Guildford on the fastest train in 36 minutes, usually 44 minutes.
-Each day, 38 trains leave from Reading, starting at 04:32 and ending at 23:52.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Reading to Guildford, take the fastest train in 36m, typically 44m.
+Daily, 38 trains depart from Reading, with the first at 04:32 and the last at 23:52.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator